Religious denomination: Islam

 Historically, Islam was divided into three major sects, well known as Sunni, Khawarij and Shi'ah.
 Nowadays, Sunnis constitute about 90% of the overall Muslim population; the Shi'ahs are around 10%, while Ibadis, from the Kharijites, have diminished to a level below 0.15%.

 Today, many of the Shia sects are extinct.
-The major surviving Imamah-Muslim Sects are Usulism (with nearly more than 8.5%), Nizari Ismailism (with nearly more than 1%), Alevism (with slightly more than 0.5% but less than 1%).
-The other existing groups include Zaydi Shi'a of Yemen whose population is nearly more than 0.5% of the world's Muslim population, Musta'li Ismaili (with nearly 0.1% whose Taiyabi adherents reside in Gujarat state in India and Karachi city in Pakistan.
+The major surviving Imamah-Muslim Sects are Usulism (about 8.5%), Nizari Ismailism (about 1%), Alevism (0.5–1%), and Musta'li Ismaili (with nearly 0.1% whose Taiyabi adherents reside in Gujarat state in India and Karachi city in Pakistan.
+The other existing groups include Zaydi Shi'a of Yemen whose population is nearly 0.5% of the world's Muslim population.
 There are also significant diaspora populations in Europe, North America, the Far East and East Africa).

 On the other hand, new Muslim sects like African American Muslims, Ahmadi Muslims (with nearly around 1%), non-denominational Muslims, and Quranist Muslims were later independently developed.

 A survey by the Pew Research Center suggests that up to 25% of Muslims globally self-identify as non-denominational Muslims.